Advanced Spatio-Temporal Neural Networks for Malaria Prevalence Forecasting in Sub-Saharan Africa

 This article is not in any list yet, why not save it to one of your lists.Abstract

 Accurate malaria prevalence forecasting is critical for timely interventions in Sub-Saharan Africa, where the disease remains a major health burden.
 Traditional regression models often struggle to capture the complex interactions between the epidemiological, environmental, and spatial factors that drive malaria transmission.
-This study develops and compares two distinct deep learning approaches for predicting the Plasmodium falciparum parasite rate in children (PfPR 2−10 ), using historical prevalence data (1900–2015) and climate variables—temperature and precipitation—sourced from NASA’s POWER project.
-The first framework is a Spatiotemporal Transformer developed to capture intricate, local dependencies between covariates.
-This is contrasted with a second approach based on the Patch-based Time Series Transformer (PatchTST), which includes a standard implementation for point forecasting.
-Both models were further extended with uncertainty estimation using Monte Carlo Dropout, providing probabilistic forecasts in addition to point predictions.
-Our findings highlight a key architectural trade-off: for this dataset, characterized by short time-series and strong cross-feature interactions, the Spatiotemporal Transformer yielded higher predictive accuracy.
-Conversely, while demonstrating lower point-forecast accuracy in this context, both models successfully provided valuable uncertainty estimates for their predictions.
-This comparative analysis provides a nuanced perspective, offering decision-makers a choice between a highly accurate model for direct forecasting and probabilistic models for risk assessment and strategic planning.
+This study develops and compares three distinct deep learning approaches for predicting the Plasmodium falciparum parasite rate in children (PfPR 2−10 ), using historical prevalence data from 1900 to 2015 and climate variables such as temperature and precipitation sourced from NASA’s POWER project.
+The first framework is a Spatiotemporal Transformer developed to capture intricate local dependencies between covariates.
+The second is a Patch-based Time Series Transformer (PatchTST) designed for robust point forecasting across temporal dimensions.
+The third approach employs a Spatio-Temporal Neural Ordinary Differential Equation (Neural ODE) model that learns the underlying continuous-time dynamics governing malaria prevalence, enabling smooth temporal interpolation and extrapolation.
+All three models were further extended with uncertainty estimation using Monte Carlo Dropout, providing probabilistic forecasts in addition to point predictions.
+Our findings highlight a key architectural trade-off: for this dataset, characterized by short time series and strong cross-feature interactions, the Spatiotemporal Transformer yielded the highest predictive accuracy.
+Conversely, while the Neural ODE demonstrated slightly lower point-forecast accuracy, it effectively captured temporal continuity and uncertainty dynamics, offering deeper insights into malaria’s spatio-temporal evolution.
+This comparative analysis provides a nuanced perspective, offering decision-makers a choice between highly accurate models for direct forecasting and probabilistic frameworks for risk assessment and strategic planning.